erikthalen/sweyn/docs/hmr.md

 The HMR functionality is powered by **server-sent events** (SSE), which allows the server to push updates to the client when changes occur.

+> [!NOTE]
-> **Note:** This is a "fake" HMR.
+> This is a "fake" HMR.
 While the browser automatically reloads the updated content, **all application state will be lost** upon each reload.
 It is not a true HMR where the state is preserved during updates.

 ## Automatic Refresh on File Save